Commentary|Videos|September 18, 2025

 "We need something that’s FDA approved, we need more evidence-based care for people who stutter, and we need to work together in an interdisciplinary model to meet this long-ignored need."

-Around 1% of the world’s population persistently stutters as adults, but roughly 5-10% of all children go through a period of stuttering during speech/language development.
+Around 1% of the world’s population persistently stutters as adults, but roughly 5% to 10% of all children go through a period of stuttering during speech/language development.
 There are many causes of stuttering, including genetics, neurochemistry, and neurological differences in brain networks for speech timing, motor control, and auditory feedback.

-During the meeting, Psych Times, a sister publication of NeurologyLive® caught up with Gerald McGuire, MD, founder of STARS, to discuss the current landscape of stuttering treatment, both its complexity and unmet needs.
-McGuire, who serves as a professor and chair of psychiatry and neuroscience at UC Riverside School of Medicine, emphasized evidence supporting dopamine antagonists as potential pharmacologic interventions, despite the lack of FDA-approved therapies, and noted promising but still experimental approaches like TMS.
+During the meeting, Psychiatric Times®, a sister publication of NeurologyLive® caught up with Gerald Maguire, MD, founder of STARS, to discuss the current landscape of stuttering treatment, both its complexity and unmet needs.
+Maguire, a professor and chair of psychiatry and neuroscience at UC Riverside School of Medicine, emphasized evidence supporting dopamine antagonists as potential pharmacologic interventions, despite the lack of FDA-approved therapies, and noted promising but still experimental approaches like transcranial magnetic stimulation.
 He also underscored the importance of combining pharmacologic efforts with speech therapy and cognitive behavioral therapy in an interdisciplinary model to better address stuttering.

 Newsletter